 The DSO is committed to ensuring that first-year students have access to a variety of arts-based programs, both on campus and in the Greater Boston area.
-The Director of Arts Initiatives coordinates multiple opportunities throughout the year that incorporate hands-on artistic activities as well as workshops and excursions.
+The Director of Arts Initiatives, Evander Price, coordinates multiple opportunities throughout the year that incorporate hands-on artistic activities as well as workshops and excursions.
 Examples of past programming include speed-banding and open jams, tours of art spaces on campus, Into the Hub trips to local arts events/ institutions, collaborations with the Harvard Art Museums, creative writing workshops, and public speaking workshops.
-If you have an idea for a program, share it with the Dean of Students Office.
+If you have an idea for a program, share it with the Director of Arts Initiatives.

 Visual Art and the DSO

 First-Year Arts Board (FAB)

 Members of the First-Year Arts Board (FAB) collaborate with the Director of First-Year Arts Initiatives to plan new and strengthen existing arts initiatives in the first-year dorms.
 Selected from among the first-year class, the FAB meets regularly throughout the year and their duties include, among others, staffing the Holworthy Arts Room weekly.
 First-Years can apply to the FAB through October 1.

 The Arts at Harvard